What are Dicamba Herbicides?

 - Mantle cell lymphoma (MCL)

 Multiple lawsuits filed over crop damage have been alleged from off-label dicamba use.
 In February 2017, a class action was filed in Missouri federal courts on behalf of farmers impacted in 10 states who claim their crops were damaged by dicamba drift.

 A similar multi district litigation was filed in June 2017 by a commercial farmer in Arkansas who alleges that dicamba-based herbicides caused damage to a million acres of soybeans.
 Plaintiffs are seeking unspecified damages for damage to crops, fruits and trees that weren't dicamba-resistant.

 Please visit our Dicamba FAQ page if you'd like more information about these issues.

-The Product Liability Litigation Group at Schmidt & Clark, LLP, is investigating injury reports associated with the use of Dicamba herbicide.
+The Product Liability Litigation Group at Schmidt & Clark, LLP, is investigating potential Dicamba Lawsuits in all 50 states.
 If you or a loved one was injured, you should contact our law firm immediately to discuss a potential settlement payment.